facebook pixel

 CRDN 3.9

-Develop nutrition education materials that are culturally and age-appropriate and designed for the literacy level of the audience.
+Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience.

 Preceptor and/or Director evaluation of intern-developed handout and presentation